- Best Time to Go to Puerto Princesa

 Photo from Philippine Airlines

-You can go to Puerto Princesa by catching a flight from either Manila or Cebu airport.
+There are flights to Puerto Princesa from either Manila or Cebu airport.
 These flights from budget carriers ply the route almost daily, and you can get to Puerto Princesa from Manila in just over an hour.
 There are also flights from Clark, Iloilo, Cebu, and Davao.
 Here’s detailed information about these flights:

-Major airlines such as Philippine Airlines, Cebu Pacific and AirAsia has nonstop flights going to and from Puerto Princesa from NAIA International Airport Terminal 2 and 3.
+Major airlines such as Philippine Airlines, Cebu Pacific and AirAsia have nonstop Manila to Puerto Princesa flights from NAIA International Airport Terminal 2 and 3.
 The usual travel time is an hour and a half.
-It's best to book flight months in advance as seats might be limited, especially when traveling during peak season.
+It's best to book flight months in advance as seats might be limited and for you to get cheap flights from Manila to Puerto Princesa, especially when traveling during peak season.

 There are direct and connecting flights going to and from Mactan-Cebu International Airport to Puerto Princesa.
-Major airlines that fly to the city include Philippine Airlines, Cebu Pacific and AirAsia.
+Major airlines that offer Cebu to Puerto Princesa flights include Philippine Airlines, Cebu Pacific and AirAsia.

 Nonstop flights have an average travel time of an hour while connecting flights depends on the total time of the layover.
 Manila is also a significant layover for those connecting flights.

 If you’re coming from the Clark International Airport, the best way to go to Puerto Princesa is by booking either a nonstop or connecting flight.
-Major airlines such as Philippine Airlines, Cebu Pacific and AirAsia offer these flights.
+Major airlines such as Philippine Airlines, Cebu Pacific and AirAsia offer Clark to Puerto Princesa flights.
 If you’re taking a connecting flight, the usual stop is at Cebu.

 You can also book a flight going to Puerto Princesa from Iloilo.
 Both Philippine Airlines and Cebu Pacific offer these flights.
 The usual travel time for nonstop flights is an hour while connecting flights depends on your total time of the layover.
 Manila is often the layover for the connecting flights.